dotkom/notiwall/README.md

   * This feature is very important for the infoscreen to survive power outages, which are frequent at NTNU due to construction work
 1. Reboot normally.
 It should open a Notiwall and keep itself updated on its own.
 If not, please email us at appkom@online.ntnu.no

 Congratulations!
-Your Notiwall will now turn on automatically if power loss, open Notiwall in fullscreen, keep itself updated, and look good!
-No pesky infobars asking whether you want to translate from Danish, or any other silly stuff.
+Your Notiwall will now turn on automatically, event after power loss, then open Notiwall in fullscreen, keep itself updated, and look good!
+No pesky infobars asking whether you want to translate from Norwegian, or any other silly stuff.

 Development setup
 -----------------